boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Ignore filter actions

-This allows you to define the radial gauge widget to ignore responding filter actions applied on other widgets in the dashboard.
+This allows you to define the radial gauge widget to ignore responding filter actions applied to other widgets on the dashboard.

 #### Enable Hierarchical Filter

 The Radial Gauge widget can be set to act as a master widget by checking the `Act as Master Widget` option.
 The `Ignore Filter Actions` options enable the Radial gauge widget not to be filtered by any other master widgets during the interaction time in both preview and published modes.

-> The Act as Master Widget option will be enabled only when the Series section is configured.
+>**NOTE:** The Act as Master Widget option will be enabled only when the Series section is configured.

 ## How to apply advanced conditional formatting

-The color of various properties in the Radial gauge can be customized from the corresponding properties section as explained in the formatting section.
+The color of various properties in the Radial gauge can be customized from the corresponding properties section, as explained in the formatting section.
 This will apply the same color for all records.

-In case, if you have the requirement to highlight any data based on some conditions, you might be required to enable the advanced formatting option.
+If you have the requirement to highlight any data based on certain conditions, you may need to enable the advanced formatting option.

 ### How to enable advanced formatting

 In the properties pane, enable the `Advanced Setting` option provided under the formatting section.

 ![Enable advance settings](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/enable-advance-settings.png)